mrzamin/mrzamin/README.md

 ## Recent Projects

-I’ve learned most of what I know about programming through the [The Odin Project], (https://www.theodinproject.com/about) an open-source project with the aim of teaching full-stack web development to newbies using resources that are 100% free across the web and through building projects.
+I’ve learned most of what I know about programming through the [The Odin Project](https://www.theodinproject.com/about) an open-source project with the aim of teaching full-stack web development to newbies using resources that are 100% free across the web and through building projects.
 Odin’s curriculum emphasizes the programmer mindset, problem solving, how to appropriately ask for help, and learning core skills through reading documentation and doing your own research.

 Some recent projects I've worked on: